Veams/generator-veams/README.md

 <p align="center">Head to the <a href="http://veams.org/">site</a> for a detailed overview and further instructions.</p>

+**Here just a short overview:**

+1. You can use Grunt or Gulp as task runner
+2. You can choose of many plugins for your task runner
+3. You can use Assemble or Mangony as template engine
+4. You can add Bootstrap, Foundation, Bourbon and Lost to your project
+5. You can use RequireJS or Browserify (with Babelify)
+6. You can add BackboneJS, ExoskeletonJS, AmpersandJS and jQuery
+7. You can enable hinting and linting
+8. You can add WebdriverIO as test suite
+9. You can add the complete Veams stack to your project

 ## Installation

 I recommend to install [`veams-cli`](https://github.com/Veams/veams-cli).